trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 # Running GIFT <a name="secGift"></a>
 If you did not run the previous steps you may start with preprocessed data found [here (link will soon come)](no link).

 Now, that the data has been preprocessed, we turn to GIFT to actually carry out the Independent component analysis.
 GIFT is available in several flavors: as a Docker app, Matlab app with a graphical user interface.
-In following paragraphs, we look closer at all of the different ways to run GIFT.
+In following paragraphs, we look closer at different ways to run GIFT.

 ## Processing Independent Component Analysis Using GIFT-BIDS-App